Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Panthers and their opponents score an average of 58.2 points per game, 7.8 fewer than Saturday's total.

-- The 65.4 PPG average total in Cavaliers games this season is 0.6 points fewer than this game's over/under.
+- In 2021, games involving the Cavaliers have averaged a total of 65.4 points, 0.6 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh has played 10 games, with eight wins against the spread.

-- The Panthers have been favored by 14.5 points or more four times this season and are 3-1 ATS in those matchups.
+- So far this season, the Panthers have been installed as favorites by a 14.5-point margin or more four times and are 3-1 ATS in those games.

-- Pittsburgh's games this year have gone over the total in seven out of 10 opportunities (70%).
+- Pittsburgh's games this year have hit the over on seven of 10 set point totals (70%).

-- Pittsburgh is 5-2 against the spread and 5-2 overall in games when it puts up more than 30.5 points.
+- Pittsburgh is 5-2 against the spread and 5-2 overall this season when the team notches more than 30.5 points.

-- Pittsburgh is 5-2 against the spread and 5-2 overall when the team amasses more than 461.9 yards.
+- When Pittsburgh piles up over 461.9 yards, the team is 5-2 against the spread and 5-2 overall.

-- This year, the Panthers have turned the ball over 11 times, while the Cavaliers have forced 11.

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.